Mushroom Spring Wreath

 5. If you want to, add some gills to the bottom of the mushroom top using another piece of wire to make indents.

-Use a block of floral styrofoam to poke the stems into so that they can dry over night.
+Use a block of floral styrofoam to poke the stems of the mushroom clay sculptures into so that they can dry overnight.

 7. Once the mushrooms are dry, use craft paints to paint them.
-We used pastel colours for spring, and added polka dots to some.
+We used different colors of pastels for spring, and added tiny white dots with white paint to resemble the polka dots on red caps.

-8. To create the wreath, start with a styrofoam wreath form, and a couple bags of preserved moss.
+8. To create the wreath, start with a styrofoam wreath form from the craft store, and a couple bags of preserved moss.

 Use a hot glue gun to attach the moss to the wreath.
-Feel free to leave the back plain, since it won’t show when it’s hung.
+Feel free to leave the back plain, if it won’t show when it’s hung.

-9. Once the mushrooms are all dry, poke the wire at the base of the mushrooms into the styrofoam wreath to attach them.
+9. Once the clay mushrooms have had enough drying time, poke the wire that’s coming out of the bottom of the stem of the mushrooms into the moss covered styrofoam wreath to attach them.
 Feel free to add a little hot glue to the wire if you’re worried about them wobbling.

 10. Tie a ribbon around the top to hang the wreath.